PITTSFIELD -- Governor Deval and Diane Patrick's nearly 30-year marriage is a relationship of second chances.

 Deval Patrick is a Harvard Law School graduate whose legal career includes a stint as an Assistant U.S. Attorney General for Civil Rights during the Clinton administration in the mid-1990s.

 Patrick was first elected governor in 2006 and re-elected in 2010.
-During his tenure at the Statehouse, the Chicago native has found many elected officials underestimate the wisdom of the general public, something
+During his tenure at the Statehouse, the Chicago native has found many elected officials underestimate the wisdom of the general public, something he's learned not to do.

 "You need to tell them the truth, tell them what you believe and live with the consequences," he said.